How Errol Morris got Steve Bannon to reveal his true self in a new documentary

 “He creates a bullshit world around him,” Morris says.
 “The populist who takes money from billionaires, who goes to Harvard Business School, who works for Goldman Sachs, and who buys and sells Hollywood companies.
 Champion of the people?
 Or bullshit artist?”

-Morris had just finished reading Michael Wolff’s White House palace intrigue narrative, Fire and Fury, along with Joshua Green’s Bannon bio, Devil’s Bargain, when it occurred to him the former Breitbart head might make a compelling interview.
+Morris had just finished reading Michael Wolff’s White House palace intrigue narrative Fire and Fury, along with Joshua Green’s Bannon bio, Devil’s Bargain, when it occurred to him the former Breitbart head might make a compelling interview.
 The negative controversy surrounding Bannon put him in fitting company with past Morris subjects like McNamara and Donald Rumsfeld, who ushered in, and grossly mishandled, the U.S. invasion of Iraq.

 “I’m always drawn to the true evildoers,” Morris says.
 “To try to understand the nature of their evil.”